irkwan/irkwan/_posts/2016-06-03-13514022-Determine possibilities a successful building construction in term of material.md

 - F is the final state
 - I is the initial stack

-## Determine the possibilities a successful contruction using Finite Automata
+## Determine the possibilities a successful contruction using PushDown Automata
 Material is one of the important thing when to construct a buidling.
 Wrongly mixing material amount can cause collapse of a buidling.
 In this article, we are going to use how much material so the building can stay good.
 This is some kind of simulator machine.
 For example we are making a column for supporting structural, let say it needs 1 : 2 of cements, water. let's short cements, water into c, w and as a ∑.
-Each of them amount to 50 kg. if the user input cww ,the column has 50 kg of cements and 100 L of water.
+Each of them amount to 50 kg. if you input cww ,the column has 50 kg of cements and 100 L of water.
 The initial state is input from any of the material.
 The final state is when the material meets the same ratio mentioned above.
 The following is design of the PDA.

 P = {Q = {q0,q1}, ∑ = {c,w}, S = {c,w}, δ, q0, q1, Zo}
 The transition: